These lasers can be split into 2 camps – High-Quality Pico & Low-Quality Pico.

 Passive Q Switching

-Most of the technologies advertised for the removal of tattoos are cheaper lasers that produce a smaller pulse of energy, delivered rapidly (like a machine gun) into the skin at 10 shots per second.
-It is impossible to accurately control shot placement and subsequent overlapping overdoses the skin causing heat damage.
+Most of the technologies advertised for the removal of tattoos are cheaper lasers that produce a train of smaller pulses of energy, delivered rapidly (like a machine gun) and misleadingly added together to give one energy output.
+It is inferior and much cheaper to produce than an active Q switched laser.

 Our advanced high-powered lasers enable larger spot sizes up to 8mm.
 The larger the spot size the deeper the energy can be placed.